bridgecrew-perf4/kata-terraform/docs/exercises.md

 3) Constraints, life cycles and tainting

 ## A) Variables With constraints
-type    : declare the type of a variable description : custom description of a variable validation : A block for defining validation rules

-* variable  :   number      :   number of files generated, must be a number, prevent non numbers and values greater than 4. output "Please put in less than 4" as the error
+* variable  :   number      :   number of files generated, must be a number, prevent non numbers and values greater than 4. output "Input no more than 4." as the error
-* create    :   local_file  :   2x local_file, by using the above variable as the count
+* test      :   tf apply    :   Try and input 15 as the file_count, expect => "Input no more than 4." as the result

+### B-A) Acceptance
+* Given i have run terraform apply
+* When i give it the value of 15 for the variable
+* I should see that i get the "Input no more than 4." error message.

+## B) Running it again, preventing changes

+* config    :   local_file  :   set the content to be "FIRST RUN"
 * config    :   local_file  :   prevent the files from having their content changed, on subsequent runs

-* test      :   tf apply    :   Try and input 15 as the file_count, expect => "Please put in less than 4" as the result
+* create    :   tf apply    :   2x local_file, by using the above variable as the count

-## B) Running it again, with contraints

-* edit      :   local_file  :   change the content value
+* edit      :   local_file  :   change the content value to "SECOND RUN"
-* test      :   tf apply    :   Set the variable to 4
+* create    :   tf apply    :   Set the variable to 4
+* test      :   check       :   Check that the first 2 files have different content to the second two

+### B-A) Acceptance
 * Given i have ran apply the first time
 * and set content to "FIRST RUN"
 * and provided 2 for file_count